Juan Bautista Cabanilles

 Juan Bautista José Cabanilles (also Juan Bautista Josep, Valencian: Joan) (6 September 1644 in Algemesí near Valencia – 29 April 1712 in Valencia) was a Spanish organist and composer at Valencia Cathedral.
-He is considered by many to have been the greatest Spanish Baroque composer, and has been called the Spanish Bach.

 Biography

 He probably began his musical career as a singer in a choir of a local church.
 Later he studied to become a priest in the cathedral at Valencia, which included lessons in music.
-On 15 May 1665, at 20 years of age, he was named the assistant organist of the cathedral.
+On 15 May 1665, he was named the assistant organist of the cathedral.
 A year later, upon the death of his predecessor, he became the principal organist.
 On 22 September 1668 he was ordained as a priest.
 He kept his position as principal organist for 45 years, but from 1703 on his health often necessitated that a substitute be found.
 From 1675 to 1677 he also took charge of teaching the children in the cathedral choir.
-No portrait or likeness of Cabanilles is known to exist; the portrait accompanying certain Facebook pages and other internet articles is of the botanist Antonio José Cavanilles (1745-1804).
+No portrait or likeness of Cabanilles is known to exist; the portrait accompanying certain Facebook pages and other internet articles is of the botanist Antonio José Cavanilles (1745–1804).